wormhole-foundation/wormhole/design/0004_message_publishing.md

 Proposed bridge interface:

-`postMessage(bytes payload, bool persist)` - Publish a message to be attested by Wormhole.
+`postMessage(bytes payload, bool persist, u8 confirmations)` - Publish a message to be attested by Wormhole.

 `postVAA(VAA signed_vaa)` - Persist a VAA on chain (Solana only)